tiesont/grcc-webapplications/docs/setting-up-ec2-tutorial.md

 ## Connect using SSH

-Regardless of the operating system from which you’re connecting, the commands which follow will be the same.
-Within your chosen terminal application, type the following command, replacing *\[/path/key-pair-name.pem\]* with the path to the PEM file you created above and replacing *\[elastic IP address\]* with your site’s public IP address:
+Regardless of the operating system from which you're connecting, the commands which follow will be the same.
+Within your chosen terminal application, type the following command, replacing *\[/path/key-pair-name.pem\]* with the path to the PEM file you created above and replacing *\[elastic IP address\]* with your site's public IP address:

 `ssh -i [/path/key-pair-name.pem] ec2-user@[elastic IP address]`

-**You’re now connected\!** When you’re ready, continue to the next step, *Set Up LAMP and phpMyAdmin*.
+**You're now connected\!** When you're ready, continue to the next step, *Set Up LAMP and phpMyAdmin*.

 ## Set Up LAMP and phpMyAdmin

-For this next step, we’ll be following the process outlined by the article *Tutorial: Install a LAMP server on AL2*,  located at
+For this next step, we'll be following the process outlined by the article *Tutorial: Install a LAMP server on AL2*,  located at

 [https://docs.aws.amazon.com/linux/al2/ug/ec2-lamp-amazon-linux-2.html](https://docs.aws.amazon.com/linux/al2/ug/ec2-lamp-amazon-linux-2.html)

-We’re including the relevant commands here, but for brevity, we’re omitting the majority of the tutorial’s content.
+We're including the relevant commands here, but for brevity, we're omitting the majority of the tutorial's content.
 Please take the time to read the source article.

 ### Connect